distracteddreamer/papertrail/_posts/2020-05-03-Transformer_Notes.md

         return tgt_mask
 ```

+The target sequence is input to the model and masked in such a way that the model is not allowed to cheat which would cause it to fail to train properly.
+An element of the output must depend only on the input and on any earlier elements of the output.
+We deal with the corner case of the first element of the target sequence by padding the start of the sequence with a constant `START` symbol.
+As the image shows, the target mask lets the model look at this element but because it is a constant symbol no information about the target is leaked this way.
 This is illustrated below for a single sequence where batch dimension is omitted for clarity:

 ![diagram-showing-source-target-masking]({{ site.baseurl }}/assets/Transformer_Notes/masking.png)